Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-January 24th, 2022
+January 27th, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-71:
+New in this latest version release-72:

 1.)
-More shadow related bugfixes, as always somewhat experimental.
-Please report back results on how good/bad they work.
-In my testing, it does seem improved.
+A fix to the Kopernicus Standard Asteroid customizer has been applied.
+The bug that it addresses was preventing asteroids from spawning without setting UseKopernicusAsteroidSystem = Stock.
+Stock setting is still needed for comets, of course, but Asteroids should now function and be customizable as intended.

 Known Bugs: